Landscapes as Complex Social-Ecological Systems: Kluane Lake, Yukon

 • For a given landscape context, propose policy, stewardship, management or other interventions that may contribute to achieving societal, economic and ecological objectives over the long-term

 The course will involve preparatory readings and a field component.
-The field component will be held at the Kluane Research Station, Kluane Lake, YT and surrounding area in late September.
+The field component will be held at the Kluane Research Station, Kluane Lake, YT and surrounding area.
 The station is situated next to the massive Elias Range and Kluane National Park.
 We will be exploring the region by vehicle and on foot (day hikes) and interacting with regional land managers and stakeholders.
 Snow is possible in September and students should be prepared for variable weather conditions.

 *The final program fee depends on the number of students in the program